 In other words, it’s a last resort.
 In fact, it’s a last resort to your last resort.
 If literally nothing else is working, coercive leadership might do the trick.

 Just keep in mind that it should only be used for a short term with a specific end and the well-being of the company and team in mind.
 Otherwise, coercive leadership can degenerate into dictatorship, driving resentment and fostering outright rebellion.

 2. The authoritative leader

 In stark contrast to the coercive style, the authoritative style is positive and highly versatile.
-In fact, of all the leadership styles, Goleman says that “the authoritative one is most effective, driving up every aspect of climate.”
+In fact, of all the leadership styles, Goleman says, “The authoritative one is most effective, driving up every aspect of climate.”

-Goleman provides the story of a marketing VP who gave a passionate speech during a meeting.
+Goleman shares the story of a marketing VP who gave a passionate speech during a meeting.
 In doing so, he “filled a leadership vacuum” with “his vibrant enthusiasm and clear vision.”

 Authoritative leaders know where they’re going and what it will take to get there.
-They’re able to instill their passion and motivation into others to create an overwhelmingly positive response.
-Think Martin Luther King Jr.’s unforgettable “I Have a Dream” speech.
+They’re able to instill their passion and motivation in others to create an overwhelmingly positive response.
+Think Martin Luther King, Jr.’s unforgettable “I Have a Dream” speech.

-Where coercive leadership ignores others, authoritative leadership inspires others.
+Where coercive leadership ignores others, authoritative leadership inspires.
 The authoritative leader is confident but not bossy.
 Instead of promoting their ideas without listening, authoritative leaders seize opportunities to fix the problems they see in their workplace.

 The authoritative leader trusts others to help carry out the vision he or she has in mind.
 That team effort brings about large changes, creating an almost 100% chance of a positive outcome.